oracle-livelabs/apex/scm-ai-agent/5-run-application/5-add-agent-run-application.md

     </copy>
     ```

-    *Tool invoked: `confirm_action` — the agent presents a summary of the purchase order and waits for your confirmation before proceeding.*
+    *Tool invoked: `confirm_action`.
+The agent presents a summary of the purchase order and waits for your confirmation before proceeding.*

     ![Procurement Assistant Conversation](./images/quantity.png " ")

 8. Confirm the browser dialog when it appears so the purchase order can be created.

-    *Tool invoked: `raise_purchase_order` — the purchase order is inserted into the system.*
+    *Tool invoked: `raise_purchase_order`.
+The purchase order is inserted into the system.*

     ![Procurement Assistant Conversation](./images/confirm-po.png " ")